Small Estate (Petition and Order for Assignment)

-Michigan law (MCL 700.3982) allows small estates to be probated using an expedited process that does not require a personal representative to be appointed.
-To qualify as a small estate, the total value of the estate, minus funeral and burial expenses, must be $22,000 or less for 2014*.
+Michigan law allows small estates to be probated using an expedited process if the balance of the gross estate after payment of the decedent's funeral and burial expenses is $15,000 or less.
+This amount is adjusted annually for inflation beginning on January 1st, 2000, and has increased to $22,000 as of January 1st, 2016.
 Please note that in this process, the terms of the decedent’s will are not carried out.
-(However, if the decedent had a will, by law, it must be filed with the Probate Court, per MCL 700.2516).
+(However, if the decedent had a will, by law, it must be filed with the Probate Court)

-● The decedent must have been a Grand Traverse County resident.
-If the decedent was not a Grand Traverse County resident, he/she must have left property in our county.
+- Petition and Order for Assignment, PC 556 (PDF) (The decedent must have been a Grand Traverse County resident.
+If the decedent was not a Grand Traverse County resident, he/she must have left property in our county.)

-● You must complete a Testimony form (PC565).
+- Testimony to Identify Heirs, PC 565 (PDF).
 This will help you to determine who the heirs are.

 - A copy of the death certificate that has been signed by the county clerk

 - A copy of the funeral and burial bills/receipts from the funeral home (if paid, they must show who paid, and the amount paid)